See & Do

 5. Jeddah Waterfront Park

-Jeddah Waterfront is an incredibly popular park
+Jeddah Waterfront is an incredibly popular park.
+STA

-Jeddah Waterfront is an incredibly popular park
+Jeddah Waterfront is an incredibly popular park.
+STA

 Jeddah Corniche at sunset-Saudi Tourism Authority